AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 The following sample demonstrates how to disable/enable headers and change their font settings and text:

 {sample :height 600}BCT\_Treemap\_Chart\_14{sample}

+Each header can be configured individually by adding the `header` field to the data:

 ```
 // create data